ampproject/amp.dev/content/docs/tutorials/add_advanced/adding_components.md

 </amp-ad>
 ```

-Unfortunately, the geotargeting cannot be controlled from the code of the page itself.
-However, these test ads have already been configured in the DoubleClick dashboard to only show in particular countries, specifically the United Kingdom and the United States of America.

 **Refresh** the page and take a look.
 The following screenshot was captured from Canada, so neither ad loads:

 {{ image('/static/img/docs/tutorials/tut-advanced-ad-geo.png', 375, 345, align='center half', caption='Test ads') }}

-The above geotargeting example demonstrates how `amp-ad` is flexible enough for all sorts of ad platform features.

 {% call callout('Note', type='note') %}
 You might notice that inside these amp-ad tags are additional `div` tags with an attribute named `fallback` on them.
-Can you guess what the `fallback`attribute denotes?
+Can you guess what the `fallback` attribute denotes?
 It informs AMP’s loading system to only show the contents of that element when the parent element fails to load successfully.
-Meaning the parent element falls back on the child element, hence the term ‘fallback’.
 Learn more in [Placeholders & fallbacks](/docs/guides/responsive/placeholders.html).
 {% endcall %}

 {% call callout('Read on', type='read') %}